Michigan goal

-In ice hockey, a Michigan goal (also known as a high wrap, a Zorro, or by other names) is a goal scored by an attacker starting behind the opposing net, lifting the puck onto their stick, moving their stick around to a top corner of the net, and shooting the puck into the net at close range.
+In ice hockey, a Michigan goal (named by its originator as the high wrap, also known by other names) is a goal scored by an attacker starting behind the opposing net, lifting the puck onto their stick, quickly moving their stick around to a top corner of the net, and flinging the puck into the net at close range in a lacrosse-style shot.

 Creation

 Bill Armstrong, a minor-league hockey player, started practicing lacrosse-style shots for fun while playing for the Albany River Rats.
 Armstrong asked his head coach, Robbie Ftorek, whether he could try such a shot in a game; Ftorek replied, "You do it so easily, why don't you try it?"
 Armstrong scored four goals with the move, which he called a "high wrap," leading to appreciation from fans and local media.

-Mike Legg, a winger for the Wolverines, learned about the high wrap from Armstrong.
+Mike Legg, a winger for the Michigan Wolverines, learned about the high wrap from Armstrong.
 Before attempting one, Legg was skeptical about the legality of such a goal.
 While he was a player for the Wolverines, he would ask the referees during warmups whether such a goal would be legal or would be called high-sticking.
 After no referees said they would call a penalty, Legg decided to try it in a game.

-In a 1996 NCAA Tournament game against the University of Minnesota, Legg picked the puck up onto his stick behind the net and wrapped it around into the top corner of the net.
+In a 1996 NCAA Tournament game against the Minnesota Golden Gophers, Legg picked the puck up onto his stick behind the net and wrapped it around into the top corner of the net.
 Legg was awarded "Goal of the Year" by the Swedish magazine Inside Hockey.
 The stick he used was donated to the Hockey Hall of Fame.

 Name

 The shooting technique is known by several different names.
 Bill Armstrong, the first professional player to score a goal in this way, named it a "high wrap", a variation on the wraparound.
-In Europe, players and fans call it "The Zorro" because the stick movement makes a Z shape associated with the fictional character of the same name.
+In northern Europe, players and fans call the move "Zorro" because of the similarities to a floorball trick where the stick movement makes a Z shape associated with the fictional character of the same name.
 In the United States, it is called a "Michigan goal" or "The Michigan", named after Mike Legg's alma mater.
 Canadians typically call it a lacrosse goal.
-In North Carolina, it is called "The Svetch", short for Andrei Svechnikov, the first NHL player to score a goal in this style.
+In North Carolina, it is called "The Svech", short for Andrei Svechnikov, the first NHL player to score a goal in this style.
 Trevor Zegras's lacrosse-style goals and a lacrosse-style assist during the 2021–22 season inspired NHL on TNT studio host Liam McHugh, and many fans on Twitter, to suggest that the move be renamed "The Zegras".